Syndicate (2012 video game): Sales

-In an interview with Computer and Video Games, Frank Gibeau of EA said the Syndicate revival had not been as successful as had been hoped, saying, "Syndicate was something that we took a risk on.
+In an interview with Computer and Video Games, Frank Gibeau of EA said the Syndicate revival had not been as successful as had been hoped, stating, "Syndicate was something that we took a risk on.
 It didn't pay off—it didn't work."
 In a 2012 interview with Edge, Mikael Nermark, CEO of Starbreeze Studios, said the game sold around 150,000 units worldwide.
-According to Nermark, the budget for creating this game was less than those of other triple-A video games; he also said that despite the poor commercial performance, the team was still proud of the final product.
+According to Nermark, the budget for creating this game was less than those of other triple-A video games.
+He also said that despite the poor commercial performance, the team was still proud of the final product.

 Censorship

 Australia

 Syndicate was refused classification by the Australian Classification Board.
-The board was especially critical of what it considered to be the game's excessive violence: explicit depictions of dismemberment, decapitation, exposed flesh and bone from injuries; and copious blood spray.
+The board was especially critical of what it considered to be the game's excessive violence: explicit depictions of dismemberment, decapitation, exposed flesh and bone from injuries, and copious blood spray.
 EA Australia said they would not appeal the decision or change the game to address the Board's concerns.
 EA also complained about Australia's "archaic censorship on games" and said Syndicate would be released on schedule and uncut with an adults-only rating in New Zealand.